15 Essential Oils For Nausea: What Works and How to Use Them

 12. Cumin Essential Oil

 Cumin oil makes mealtimes enjoyable again.
-This earthy and nutty oil promotes smoother digestion and soothes nausea.
-It’s one out of many ways to settle an upset stomach.
+This earthy and nutty oil promotes relation and soothes nausea.

 13. Chili Essential Oil

 If you’re looking for a spicy and invigorating oil, look no further.
-Chili oil eases stomach pains and feelings of nausea for all-day comfort.
+Chili oil eases feelings of nausea for all-day comfort.

 14. Garlic Essential Oil

-Garlic-lovers, rejoice!
-Garlic oil has a potent scent that kicks nausea to the curb and is a natural remedy for an upset stomach.
+Garlic lovers, rejoice!
+Garlic oil has a potent scent that kicks nausea to the curb and may act as a natural remedy for nausea.

 15. Mace Essential Oil

-Mace is a spicy and soothing oil that soothes indigestion, making it one of many good essential oils for nausea to help you bid that pesky sensation goodbye.
+Mace is a spicy and soothing oil that soothes bodily ailments, making it one of many good essential oils for nausea to help you bid that pesky sensation goodbye.

 Diffuse